 OpsMx Autopilot uses machine learning (ML) and natural language processing to analyze the data for you automatically so you can quickly and accurately decide whether any update should be moved forward in the pipeline.
 This blog will cover how Autopilot can extend the value of Splunk in your continuous delivery initiatives..

 Why do you need Autopilot?

 The need for faster and more resilient CI/CD pipelines is a top priority in software organizations.
 This allows them to stay ahead of the competition.
 Splunk has helped a great deal to accelerate software delivery, but teams need to go still faster.
 Autopilot extends Splunk in key ways and is designed specifically for the CD process.

 Autopilot, which comes with Natural Language Processing and ML algorithms, is designed to speed the CD process.
 Autopilot understands application and system logs, performs a risk assessment, and can control the CI/CD pipeline through an approval or rejection decision.
 Not Satisfied?
 Read more.

 Can my SREs keep up with the scale and speed of deployment?

 When running a few pipelines, managing deployment risk manually is manageable.
 There may be only a small number of updates per month, and a competent team of SREs can tackle the risk assessment.

 However, for many OpsMx customers, the scale is much different.
 There may be hundreds or thousands of updates every day.
 The pipelines may throw hundreds of exceptions every day, each one requiring manual analysis and judgement of whether to proceed.
-Manual analysis and judgment, even with the help of scripting is very tedious, time-consuming, and prone to errors.
+Manual analysis and judgment, even with the help of scripting are very tedious, time-consuming, and prone to errors.
 SREs are costly resources and we don’t want them to be occupied doing risk assessments all the time.
 At the same time, deploying an update that contains errors can be a very costly mistake.